handsom3j4ck/SimpleIptv/README.md

   - **Debian/Ubuntu**: `sudo apt-get install python3-tk`
   - **Arch Linux**: `sudo pacman -S tk`
   - **Windows**: Tkinter is included with Python 3.x installations.
 Ensure Python is installed from python.org.
+  - **Android-Termux**: The GUI version is not supported on Android-Termux due to limitations with Tkinter on mobile platforms.

 - **requests** and **cloudscraper**: Install via pip: